What is Wacatac trojan?

-We suggest using the Zemana Anti-Malware that are completely clean your computer of the Wacatac trojan.
-The utility is an advanced malicious software removal program developed by (c) Zemana lab.
-It’s able to help you remove PUPs, viruses, adware, malware, toolbars, ransomware and other security threats from your computer for free.
+We recommend using MalwareBytes which will completely remove Wacatac trojan from your computer.
+This tool is an advanced malicious software removal program created by (c) Malwarebytes lab.
+It uses the world’s most popular anti malware technology.
+MalwareBytes Antimalware is able to help you remove spyware, PUPs, trojans, worms, adware, toolbars, and other security threats from your computer for free.

 MalwareBytes can be downloaded from the following link.
-Save it to your Desktop.
+Save it on your Desktop.

 Category: Security tools

 When the download is complete, close all software and windows on your personal computer.
 Open a directory in which you saved it.
 Double-click on the icon that’s named MBSetup such as the one below.

 When the install begins, you will see the Setup wizard that will help you install Malwarebytes on your computer.